DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 <h3>Reactions</h3>
 <p>Rahadin can take up to three reactions per round, though no more than one per turn.</p>
 <p><strong><em>Vengeful Strike.</em></strong> When Rahadin is hit by a melee or ranged attack, he can use his reaction to move up to his speed toward the attacker and make an attack with <strong><em>Thorn</em></strong> or <strong><em>Chain</em></strong>.
 This movement doesn't trigger opportunity attacks.</p>
-<p><strong><em>Disarm (2 reactions).</em></strong> When an enemy misses Rahadin with a melee attack while wielding a weapon, he can use his reaction to force that enemy to make a DC 19 Strength saving throw, with advantage if the enemy is holding the weapon with two hands.
+<p><strong><em>Disarm.</em></strong> When an enemy misses Rahadin with a melee attack while wielding a weapon, he can use his reaction to force that enemy to make a DC 19 Strength saving throw, with advantage if the enemy is holding the weapon with two hands.
 On a failure, the enemy drops the item, which is knocked 10 feet away.</p>
 <p><strong><em>Misty Escape.</em></strong> When Rahadin takes damage while at 80 hit points or fewer, he can use his reaction to cast <em>fog cloud</em> at 4th level.
 He can then immediately take the Hide action and move up to his speed without triggering opportunity attacks.</p>
 </div>